Sheepshead (card game): Partners

 The following two variants apply only to five and six-player games, and possibly four-player games.
 Variants differ in whether the picker is permitted to choose to play alone, and in whether there are some situations where the picker may be required to play alone.

 Called Ace

 The picker chooses a called ace suit after picking the blind.
-Whoever has this called ace will be his partner.
+Whoever has this called ace will be their partner.
 There are a few further rules behind this.